When my feet are off the road

-A theme and larger scale would be needed so that each diorama would fit into a whole when added.
+A theme would be needed so that each diorama would fit into a whole when added.
 If that whole will ever have track etc, then it would be added later by carving a path through the scenery.

 Jul 20, 2020